singsing215/project-sails/README.md

 Cannot read property 'columnName' of undefined
 ```

-The specific code in line 591 should be
+The modified code should be
 ```js
 var columnName = model.schema[attrName];
 ```